What Size Solar Panel to Charge a 12v Battery?

 So in order to protect your battery, you should connect a charge controller between the solar panel and the battery.

-This charge controller will convert the 24v solar panel output to a more suitable 12v, so you can safely charge your battery without risking permanently damaging it.
+This controller will convert the 24v solar panel output to a more suitable 12v, so you can safely charge your battery without risking permanently damaging it.

 The short answer is yes, you can.
 However, you need to use a charge controller to convert the solar panel’s output into a more suitable current rating, so you can charge the battery without risking damaging it.